tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 ____

->  Sets an url to the service.
+Sets an url to the service.

 _Parameters_

-> _serviceURL_ - The servcie url to set.
+> _serviceURL_ - The service url to set.